UniversalDependencies/docs/_u-dep/csubj.md

 predicate of the subject clause.
 In the following examples, *what she said* (that is, *said*) is the clausal subject of *makes* and *interesting*, respectively.

+**New from v2:** The `csubj` relation is also used for the clausal subject of a passive verb or verb group.
+For languages that have a grammaticalized passive transformation, it is strongly recommended to use the subtype `csubj:pass` in such cases.

 ~~~ sdparse
 What she said makes sense
 csubj(makes, said)